DevExpress-Examples/xpo-json-serialization/Readme.md

      return uow.GetObjectByKey<Customer>(id);
    }
    ```
 * The POST method creates a new persistent object and saves it to the database.
-To parse JSON data, declare a method parameter of the [JObject](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Linq_JObject.htm) type.
    ```cs
    [HttpPost]
    public IActionResult Post([FromBody] Customer customer) {